nituchao/latest_arxiv_analyze_ai/README.md

 [![Static Badge](https://img.shields.io/badge/RSS-Press_To_Subscribe-00CED1)](https://nituchao.github.io/latest_arxiv_analyze_ai/arxiv_papers_data/rss.xml)

-`Zotero` is a reference management tool that can be used to manage your references.
+[Zotero](https://www.zotero.org/) is a cross-platform(Mac, Windows, Linux, iOS, and Android) reference management tool that can be used to manage your references.
 You can also use it to import the arxiv papers from atom/rss.

-`Readkit` can sync subscriptions, articles and read statuses between platforms if you use one of the supported feed aggregators or read-later services..
+[Readkit](https://readkit.app/) is a cross-platform app(Mac, iOS, iPad) that can sync subscriptions, articles and read statuses between platforms if you use one of the supported feed aggregators or read-later services.

 <div align="center">
   <img src="static/imgs/zotero-rss-20250625.jpeg" alt="zotero" height="200">